 I had a colleague many years ago who fought with it constantly until one morning he came into the office and told us that he had a dream about how it worked, and suddenly he could use it much more intuitively – even as a tool for adjusting color using specific channels, which I still find deeply frustrating.

 I’m still waiting on my epiphany, but we can rely on practice in the meantime.
-Hopefully, I can do a better job of explaining it to you, although there is something to be said for the processing power of the human subconscious – and a lot of experience and practice.
+Hopefully, I can do a better job of explaining it to you, although there is something to be said about the processing power of the human subconscious – and a lot of experience and practice.

 Understanding the Histogram